JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/websymbols_context.md

 #### Shipping Web Types

-You can embed Web Types with your plugin and point to them via extension point:
+Web Types can be embedded with a plugin by pointing to the file via extension point:

 ```xml
 <idea-plugin>